MarcelaaF/Documentation-Web/README.md

 # Limos — Project Website

-The project website for **Limos**, a Final Year Project (FYP-26-S3-34, Group 24) building a nutrition and fitness tracking app.
-This site serves two purposes: it introduces Limos to visitors, and it doubles as the team's project record — meeting minutes, weekly diaries, timeline, and documentation, all in one place.
+The project website for **Limos**, a Final Year Project (FYP-26-S3-34, Group 24) building a health and fitness tracking app.
+This site serves two purposes: it introduces Limos to visitors, and as the team's project record — meeting minutes, weekly diaries, timeline, and documentation, all in one place.

 ## Pages